doptime/saavuu/README.md

 # JWT is read from "Authorization" fields in header. all jwt fields are and sent to service, except those defined in JWT_IGNORE_FIELDS
     if you do not want to
 # Never use COOKIE, always use JWT

+# privacy control for GET method.
+    Only Key start with Upper case will be returned, Other wise access is not allowed This idea is borrow from golang, where only public method start with Upper case will be exported